hdShang/arxiv-daily/docs/cs-AI/2025-08-26/papers/250818914v1-formarl-enhancing-autoformalization-with-no-labeled-data.md

 ---
 layout: default
-title: FormaRL: Enhancing Autoformalization with no Labeled Data
+title: "FormaRL: Enhancing Autoformalization with no Labeled Data"
 ---

 # FormaRL: Enhancing Autoformalization with no Labeled Data